 Line 8 adds Reagent as a dependency; lines 11 and 12 create the

-(that matches the npm script’s shadow-cljs watch
+profile :frontend (that matches the npm script’s shadow-cljs watch command).

 This profile specifies that the build targets the browser and should

-generate the file main.js
+generate the file main.js (‘cos of the :main key) that will invoke

-function at initialization.
-Let’s implement init
+acme.core/init function at initialization.
+Let’s implement init that uses

-a simple Reagent component in src/main/acme/core.cljs
+a simple Reagent component in src/main/acme/core.cljs:

 |